 The MQTT Distributor Module is available as a Standalone Module.
-It can be purchased as a Standalone MQTT Server not needing an Ignition license making ideal for distributing one or more MQTT Distributor Modules for scalability, redundancy and diverse location applications to increase reliability.
+It can be purchased as a Standalone MQTT Server needing an Ignition base license making ideal for distributing one or more MQTT Distributor Modules for scalability, redundancy and diverse location applications to increase reliability.

 See a video on the MQTT Distributor Module here!

 The main purpose of the MQTT Transmission module is to bridge the OT/IT gap, mobilizing OT data for use within both OT and IT applications.
 It enables any tag on the Ignition SCADA platform to be published via MQTT, transforming the tags and their properties into the Sparkplug MQTT Topic and Payload format to Edge Gateways, multiple Ignition Platforms and other MQTT enabled IIoT applications.
 The MQTT Transmission module also provides connectivity for tag data to connect to AWS Greengrass for Machine Learning and Big Data Analytics.

 MQTT Transmission with Ignition inherently provide a data management tool.
 This allows the user to utilize Ignitions simple drag and drop tag editor to choose which tags are sent to IIoT Applications and/or AWS Greengrass.
 Using the Sparkplug specification means the data is sent securely and extremely efficiently resulting in highly responsive system updates.
 The MQTT Transmission module also supports store and forward functionality, meaning when a failure such as the communication link to the MQTT Server is detected time-stamped data will be held locally until the link re-establishes.
 Once reconnected, live data resumes and historic data is back-filled as communication bandwidth allows.